GuanSoh/Sales-Analysis-Using-Tableau/README.md

 # Sales-Analysisi-Using-Tableau
-This project uses MySQL workbench and Tableau for the ETL process and creates two informative dashboards to enable end-users to understand and review their company sales.
+This project uses MySQL workbench and Tableau for the ETL process and creates a informative dashboard to enable end-users to understand and review their company sales.